 It was my last night in Las Vegas and I was craving two things, a spicy chicken sandwich and a local craft beer.
 These days you can find great spots all over Vegas for chicken and beer including Hattie B’s at The Cosmopolitan, The Crack Shack, and Big Chicken.
 While these places are great, I needed something closer to my hotel in the Fremont East District of downtown Las Vegas.
 After a quick search online, I found my spot.
 I knew it right when I saw the name.

 As the name implies, Flippin’ Good Chicken, Burgers, Beer on Fremont Street in downtown Las Vegas, serves good chicken, burgers, and beers.
 But, because of the unique name, my expectations were high before I even stepped foot inside.
 Would the chicken and beer be flippin’ good or would it be flippin’ bad?
-I went to try it out for myself.If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas or the Unofficial Guide to Las Vegas 2020.
+I went to try it out for myself.Planning a trip to Las Vegas?
+I recommend a guidebook such as Fodor's Las Vegas for the best places to visit and eat.
+The Unofficial Guide to Las Vegas is also great for finding hidden spots.
+These guides really help me make the most of my trips and I think they can help you too!

 Looking to save money with cashback on travel purchases including hotels, flights, car rentals, and other expenses?
 Then sign up for Rakuten to receive cashback for all of your travel related purchases.
 If you sign up using this link, you will get $30 cashback after your first qualifying purchase.